-For bromate, chloramines, or chlorine, the level detected is the the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
-For haloacetic acids or TTHM, the level detected is the highest RAA, computed quarterly, of quarterly averages of all samples collected if the system is monitoring quarterly or is the average of all samples taken during the year if the system monitors less frequently than quarterly.
-Range of Results is the range of individual sample results (lowest to highest) for all monitoring locations, including Initial Distribution System Evaluation (IDSE) results as well as Stage 1 compliance results.
+For bromate, chloramines, or chlorine, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
+The range of results is the range of results of all the individual samples collected during the past year.

 Contaminant and Unit of Measurement Dates of sampling (mo./yr.)
-MCL Violation Y/N Level Detected Range of Results MCLG or MRDL MCL or MRDL Likely Source of Contamination Chlorine (ppm) 01/2021 - 12/2021 N .99 0.6-1.6 MRDLG = 4 MRDL = 4.0 Water additive used to control microbes
+MCL Violation Y/N Level Detected Range of Results MCLG or MRDL MCL or MRDL Likely Source of Contamination Chlorine (ppm) 01/2023 - 12/2023 N 1.17 0.6-2.0 MRDLG = 4 MRDL = 4.0 Water additive used to control microbes